 * image of a Keen Whisper shoe in Grape courtesy of Zappos

 About The Author: Maryam Webster is a veteran psychologist, marketer, published author and writer for social justice, healing and consciousness revolutionaries.
 She writes magnetic, high converting copy for articles, mythic bios and sales pages, key converter web pages and signature programs.
-Like targeted copy like this written for your business?
+Need targeted copy like this written for your business?
 Get in touch: